lemanand/01_Prerequisite/PSGEL255.md

 - Ingress Controller is the piece of software that makes it happen:
   - NGINX, Traefik, Kong
 - You can have more than one Ingress Controller in your cluster
+- Publishing Services (Service Types)
+  - ClusterIP:
+    - An IP for the service, internal to the cluster.
+Allows you to reach a service regardless of how many pods are behind it or where the pods are.
+    - However, no port re-mapping.
+  - NodePort:
+    - A port listens on every single node in the cluster.
+  - LoadBalancer:
+    - When using Cloud providers, generaes ELBs etc.
+  - ExternalName:
+    - Single IP added to the master?

 ### Chapter 03.
 Viya 4 Software Specifics <a name='Ch03'></a>
 ### Chapter 04.
 Pre-Requisites <a name='Ch04'></a>
 ### Chapter 05.
 Deployment Tools <a name='Ch05'></a>